 - Brown rice contains more arsenic than white rice.
 If you eat rice, substitute white rice for brown rice in your diet.

-- Consumer Reports researchers found that white basmati rice had the lowest levels of arsenic of rice varieties tested and that the Asian-style rice noodles tested contained significantly less arsenic than brown rice pasta products.
+- In a 2014 article, Consumer Reports researchers found that white basmati rice had the lowest levels of arsenic of rice varieties tested and that the Asian-style rice noodles tested contained significantly less arsenic than brown rice pasta products.

-- If you do eat whole rice, follow the recommendations of Consumer Reports and only eat 1 1/4 to 2 servings, once a week.
+- For whole rice, Consumer Reports recommends of Consumer Reports adults only eat 1.25 to 2 servings per week.